maxiSandoval/rest-assured-cucumber/README.md

 # Rest Assured and Cucumber Project

 This is a template of Rest Assured and Cucumber using Java in Maven project.
-This project is based on a course from Udemy https://www.udemy.com/course/rest-api-automation-testing-rest-assured/ but adapted in accordance with my considerations.

 ## Getting Started